 Using a pure stereological design for evaluation of cell proliferation, as this is perfectly unbiased.
 Using different markers LRC and being aware of the potential bias fat accumulation brings when evaluating LRC based on liver weight alone.

 Peer-review

 The study is interesting and well desgined.
-The manuscript is well wirtten, and accpetable for publication.
+The manuscript is well wirtten.

 ACKNOWLEDGEMENT

 The authors wish to thank Claus Uhrenholt Christensen, Rikke Andersen, Birgitte Nielsen, Lene Vestergaard and Mette Mejlby Hansen who provided expert laboratory assistance.

 REFERENCES